 - 2-2-3 plan.
 In this plan, you must agree that the child will stay with the mom from Monday to Tuesday and from Wednesday and Thursday with the father.
 Then from Friday to Sunday with mom.
 This schedule can flip the other way around.

 - 2-2-5 plan.
 In this plan, the kid will stay with the mom on Monday and Tuesday, and with dad on Wednesday and Thursday, and then alternating from Friday through Sunday between the two.
 For example, one week with the mom and the next week with the dad.
-This is the perfect schedule if your children are older since they usually have their own schedule and obligations to deal with.
+This is the perfect schedule if your children are older since they usually have their own schedules and obligations to deal with.

 Shared custody always feels hard to deal with at first.
-But if you can agree on terms with your ex, then everything becomes easy for the both of you.
+But if you can agree on terms with your ex, then everything becomes easy for both of you.